SampSharp/docs/Starting-Development.md

 To be able to interact with the server, you need to add the framework to your project's references.

-1. In the Solution explorer, right click on References under your project.
+1. In the Solution explorer, right click on `Dependencies`under your project.
 1. Click on `Manage NuGet Packages...`.
-1. Under `Online` select the SampSharp repository.
+1. Under `Package source` select the SampSharp repository.
-1. Click on `Framework for SA-MP#` and click on Install.
+1. Click on any `SampSharp.*` package and click on Install.

 Defining the Entry Point
 ------------------------